-It is critical that CSG mining's contribution to greenhouse gas emissions be established so that costs associated with this industry can be appropriately allocated and inform our energy policy.
+It is critical that CSG mining's true contribution to greenhouse gas emissions be established so that true costs associated with this industry can be applied and our energy policy established.
 Global warming's predicted impacts on human health demand that this form part of this review.
-However, as with all other research, this must be conducted independently of the industry.
+However, as with all other research, this research must be conducted independently of the industry.

-We note that the current air emissions program being implemented on the Camden Gas Project is not based on good science for all the reasons stated above.
+The current air emissions program being implemented on the Camden Gas Project is not based on good science for all the reasons stated above.